wp-plugins/single-random-post/readme.txt

 == Installation ==

-1. Upload `single-random-post.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-single-random-post.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place `<?php single_random_post(); ?>` in your templates